truncs/redtail/tools/solexcc_workers/launch_drone/README.md

-# Toast Example
+# Launch Drone

-The `toast` worker sends messages to Solex to display a "toast" message (Android-speak for "message that disappears quickly after displaying").
+The `launch_drone` worker initiates the px4 ROS node to read in the position estimates from trailnet.
+It will arm the drone, initiate takeoff and then switch to GUIDED to automatically follow a trail.